wavefrontHQ/docs/pages/doc/integrations_new_changed_2021.md

 * AVI Networks

   Now, NSX Advance Load Balancer (AVI Networks) can be monitored by using out-of-the-box dashboards provided in the AVI Networks (NSX ALB) integration tile.
 This integration is developed and created by the community and falls into to the new **Community Integrations** section of the **Integrations** page.
 This is the first integration in this category.
-We do not validate the community integrations and they are not fully supported by the VMware Aria Operations for Applications team.
+We do not validate the community integrations and they are not fully supported by the Tanzu Observability team.

 Made improvements to the following integrations and dashboards in November 2021: